-

 The influence of resilient wheels on railway noise and vibration induced by urban rolling stocks

 Noise and vibration generated by rail vehicles has become an issue of increasing concern, particularly in urban and interurban contexts where the demand for sustainable and efficient mobility has driven the expansion of rail networks.
-Nowadays, it is very common to mount resilient wheels on light rail systems or tramcars, with the aim of reducing Read more
+Nowadays, it is very common to mount resilient wheels on light rail systems or tramcars, with the aim of reducing rolling noise and ground borne vibrations.
+However, the benefits of adopting this technology are often not clear and still not properly quantified.
+The thesis aims to analyse the effectiveness of resilient wheels in mitigating noise and vibration generated by urban rolling stock.
+In particular, Finite… Read more

 -